jcattanach/pool-table-project/README.md

 This is a pool table management app which will manage the pool tables in a game room.

-Here are the requested features:
+#### features

-- As an admin you should be able to see all the tables (12)
+- Admin can see the status of all the tables (OCCUPIED or NOT OCCUPIED).

-- As an admin each table in the list should show, whether the table is OCCUPIED or NOT OCCUPIED.
+- Admin can change status the of each tables by entering the start time or end time.

 - All data (start time, end time, minutes played, and cost) for each table is stored in a text file.